axelv/crypto/README.md

 - [ ] **Finite State Machine for protocol flow (for both Master and Slave)**

 Should be fairly straightforward

+AV: Add case for EOT that redirects the slave/master to initlialisation
 - [ ] **Make everything ANSI-C compliant!!!**

 - [ ] **Cryptographically Secure Pseudo Random Number Generator (CSPRNG)** (eg. Bum Bum Chup) using several entropy sources.
 (Needed for STS!)